Patriotic Association of Myanmar: Campaigns

 In 2014, PAM members began a campaign against Ooredoo, a Qatar-based telecommunications company that had entered the country to build its cellular infrastructure.

 In 2016 supporters of Ma Ba Tha campaigned against the Rohingya on Facebook.

 Later activities

 In May 2017, the State Sangha Maha Nayaka Committee, which regulates the Buddhist clergy, ordered the group disbanded.
 The group renamed itself as the Buddha Dhamma Charity Foundation, which was also outlawed, according to government officials.

 In June 2019, Brigadier General Zaw Min Tun donated 30 million kyats to the Buddha Dhamma Parahita Foundation, a successor group, after its members protested the government's lawsuit against their leader Wirathu.

 Pauk Ko Taw, a monk who helped organize Pyusawhti militias, assisted in a rally calling for the resignation of Min Aung Hlaing from the Tatmadaw on 16 January 2024.
 Junta authorities briefly questioned him on 19 January but did not pursue criminal charges.

+Pa Ka Ma, a monk who organized anti-Rohingya campaigns, criticized the Tatmadaw for burning villages in the Anyar region during Min Aung Hlaing's visit to India on 31 May 2026.